gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

 (`docker` and `docker-compose`) and run the build script in context of that image in privileged mode.

-In order to do that follow the steps:
+In order to do that, follow the steps:

 1. Install [GitLab Runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/#installation).